If you have a custom recovery (such as TWRP) installed on your Android device, you can use it to uninstall Android apps on your phone. You might ask:

 Why/when would one need such a feature?

-One use case for this would be if your Android device is stuck in a bootloop (not uncommon if you are using a custom ROM) after you installed a new app.
+One use case for this would be if your Android device is stuck in a bootloop after you installed a new app (esp if you are using a custom ROM).

 That’s it!
 Hopefully your device won’t get stuck in bootloop this time (fingers crossed) and boot back into your Android OS.